asyncauto/por-docs/guides/getting-started.md

 ## 6. Approve the POR

+All PORs need to the pass through an approval process, in which the POR may either be approved or rejected by the approver(s) of the budget under which the POR is filed.
+By default, there are two levels of approval - L1 and L2.
+The number of approval levels can be changed based on administrative requirements.

+To approve a POR:

 Ensure that the account you are logged in to is set as the L1 Approver (or L2 Approver, as the case may be) for the budget under which you created the POR in Step 4 above.

-To approve a POR:
 * Navigate to the "Approvals" tab in the Mr.Albert POR interface.
 <br><br />
 * By default, you will be shown the "Pending on me" view which lists all PORs pending approval from you - the L1 or L2 Approver.